top of page

 About me

-If you'd like to know more about me, check out my research, download my CV, get in touch via email or schedule an appointment.
+If you'd like to know more about me, check out my research, get in touch via email or schedule an appointment.

 We analyze European citizens’ willingness to take climate mitigation action with data on one-time donation choices from a survey of 15,951 people across 27 nations.
 Responses are explored with an interdisciplinary hybrid choice model that integrates principles of psychology and economics.
 The results suggest that only participants who are certain about the reality of global warming and believe it is largely anthropogenic have a significantly higher willingness to donate to climate mitigation compared to groups with less certain beliefs.